National Spanish Holidays in 2025: Dates and Celebrations

 The Three Wise Men (or Los Reyes Magos) are important during the winter holidays in Spain.
 They are the ones who bring Spanish children their gifts the night before the Three Kings Day.
 There are parades, food, music, and gift exchanges everywhere in Spain on the 5th and 6th of January.
 While some Spanish families have also embraced the Santa tradition in recent years, it is Los Reyes Magos who are the most important.

-Spain is a Christian country with many religious celebrations, and one of the most important is Good Friday, which falls on the Friday before Easter Sunday.
+Spain is a Christian country with many religious celebrations, and two of the most important ones are Holy Thursday and HolyFriday.
+The holidays take place on the Holy Week and they fall on Thursday and Friday before Easter Sunday.
 It commemorates Jesus’ crucifixion and death.
 The day typically includes services in churches or cathedrals, as well as processions that reenact the Passion of Christ from his condemnation to his burial.

 Catholic Spain celebrates the Feast of the Assumption.
 During this time, people often go to church and attend masses in honour of Mary’s assumption into heaven.
 Many contests and parties are also held during these days with fairs and feasts.
 While a “feast” isn’t necessary, there is a long-standing custom of blessing summer harvest crops.